Incredibly Cool Events LTD - Terms & Conditions

-In the event of a missing/absent member of a team a gym may replace that athlete with another performer from that gym.
+In the event of a missing/absent member of a team a gym/programme may replace that athlete with another performer from that gym/programme.
 A replacement is defined as an individual who was not on the original team taking the place of another athlete at an event.
 This usually occurs as a result of illness/injury.

-If the replacement athlete does not meet the age requirements for that particular division (this includes a coach), then the team is permitted to perform as show only (no judging).
-Performing competitively for a team with a replacement member who does not meet division age requirements is not permitted.
+If the replacement athlete does not meet the age and crossover requirements for that particular division (this includes a coach), then the team is permitted to perform as show only (no judging).
+Performing competitively for a team with a replacement member who does not meet division age or crossover requirements is not permitted.

 All appropriate general safety rules and level rules must be followed for the team regardless of the age of performers on the team.